hemeac/kiwiTechTree/README.md

 ## Near Future Electrical 1.1.3
 Slight repositioning of the tech nodes.
 If Decaying RTGs installed as an optional mod, doubles the half-life to allow the RTGs to be more useful for OPM or other large scale missions.

+## Near Future Exploration 1.0.10
+Repositioning of the tech nodes.
+Will move several of the stock antennae further into the tech tree, will require using multiple antenna and reflectors to get further from Kerbin earlier in the tech tree.
+Adds methane variants to fuel tanks of CryoTanksMethalox is installed.

 ## Near Future Launch Vehicles 2.0.3
 Added B9 Engine Upgrades; Reposition stock and restock engines if LV is installed; Added B9 Upgrade to Fuel Tanks.
 Cost rebalancing of engines.